clemlak/solver/README.md

 Here are the known issues, I'll try to fix them as soon as possible:

+- When an issue has been spotted, the warning / error message may highlight more code than needed
 - When the rules are updated (in the settings or in the `.solhint.json` file), the new configuration may not be used right away in the current file
 - Plugins are not supported yet
 - When an issue has been spotted, a solution could be proposed to fix it